PRACTICAL TIPS FOR MANAGERS TO SUPPORT EMPLOYEE HEALTH AND WELLBEING

-As we approach the 7th month of working from home and the season starts to change, HR Consultant Lucy Cotterell offers some guidance and tips aimed at helping managers to ensure they can support their team’s health and well-being.
+As we approach a second lockdown and employees return to working from home, HR Consultant Lucy Cotterell offers some guidance and tips aimed at helping managers to ensure they can support their team’s health and well-being.

 With the Centre for Mental Health charity predicting that up to 10 million people (almost 20% of the population) will need either new or additional mental health support as a direct consequence of the Covid-19 pandemic, managers are undoubtedly going to see a rise in team members feeling overwhelmed, anxious or worried at this time.